Eastern brown snake: Venom

 The venom also contains pre- and postsynaptic neurotoxins; textilotoxin is a presynaptic neurotoxin, at one stage considered the most potent recovered from any land snake.
 (Note: This was based on murine LD_{50} results rather than neurotoxic effects on skeletal muscle.)
 Making up 3% of the crude venom by weight, it is composed of six subunits.
 Existing in two forms, the venom weighs 83,770 ± 22 daltons (TxI) and about 87,000 daltons (TxII), respectively.
 Textilotoxin is a type of phospholipase A2, a group of enzymes with diverse effects that are commonly found in snake venoms.
 At least two further phospholipase A2 enzymes have been found in eastern brown snake venom.
 Two postsynaptic neurotoxins have been labelled pseudonajatoxin a and pseudonajatoxin b.
 These are three-finger toxins, a superfamily of proteins found in the venom of many elapid snakes and responsible for neurotoxic effects.
 Another three-finger toxin was identified in eastern brown snake venom in 2015.
 Professor Bart Currie coined the term 'brown snake paradox' in 2000 to query why neurotoxic effects were rare or mild despite the presence of textilotoxin in eastern brown snake venom.
 This is thought to be due to the low concentration of the toxin in the venom, which is injected in only small amounts compared with other snake species.

 Analysis of venom in 2016 found—unlike most other snake species—that the venom of juvenile eastern brown snakes differed from that of adults; prothrombinases (found in adults) were absent and the venom did not affect clotting times.
 Snakes found with a similar profile generally preyed upon dormant animals such as skinks.

 The eastern brown snake is the second-most commonly reported species responsible for envenoming of dogs in New South Wales.
 Dogs and cats are much more likely than people to have neurotoxic symptoms such as weakness or paralysis.
 One dog bitten suffered a massive haemorrhage of the respiratory tract requiring euthanasia.
 The venom is uniformly toxic to warm-blooded vertebrates, yet reptile species differ markedly in their susceptibility.

 Treatment

-Standard first-aid treatment for any suspected bite from a venomous snake is for a pressure bandage to be applied to the bite site.
+Standard first-aid treatment for any suspected bite from an Australian venomous snake is for a pressure bandage to be applied to the bite site.
 The victims should move as little as possible, and to be conveyed to a hospital or clinic, where they should be monitored for at least 24 hours.
 Tetanus toxoid is given, though the mainstay of treatment is the administration of the appropriate antivenom.
 Brown snake antivenom has been available since 1956.
 Before this, tiger snake antivenom was used, though it was of negligible benefit in brown snake envenomation.
 The antivenom had been difficult to research and manufacture as the species was hard to catch, and the amount of venom it produced was generally insufficient for horse immunisation, though these challenges were eventually overcome.
 Dogs and cats can be treated with a caprylic acid-fractionated, bivalent, whole IgG, equine antivenom.